folkertdev/rust-rfcs/text/0000-labeled-match.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+**What parts of the design do you expect to resolve through the RFC process before this gets merged?**

+The semantics of `'label: match`, `continue 'label value` and `break 'label value`, including any edge cases or error messages that have been missed so far.

+The RFC text provides background on why this feature is needed for improved code generation, but from the language perspective, only the above three elements are required.
+The exact details of the HIR to MIR lowering can be figured out through the implemenation.

-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+**What parts of the design do you expect to resolve through the implementation of this feature before stabilization?**

+The happy path of HIR to MIR specialization is clear, but there are some questions around what to do when `continue 'label value` does not obviously match a branch.
+That can be the case if `value` is truly only known at runtime, or if inlining is needed before the jump target can be known.
+Detailed benchmarking, and investigating the interaction with other MIR optimizations will be required to figure out what the best approach is in all cases.

-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+**What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?**

+None so far

 # Future possibilities
 [future-possibilities]: #future-possibilities

+None so far